-- In accordance with the seven principals identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - In full accordance with the guidance to colleges from the Association of Colleges (AoC) in The Code of Good Governance for English Colleges ("the Code").
+- In accordance with the seven principals identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership). - In full accordance with the guidance to colleges from the Association of Colleges (AoC) in The Code of Good Governance for English Colleges ("the Code").

-In the opinion of the governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31st July 2022.
+In the opinion of the governors, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31st July 2023.
 Whilst not having adopted the UK Corporate Governance Code 2018, the Corporation has due regard to its principles and guidance.
 The Board recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by AoC in March 2015, which was formally adopted by the Board on 16th July 2015.
-A subsequent update to the Code was adopted by the Board on 4th July 2022.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by AoC in March 2015, which was formally adopted by the Board on 16th July 2015 together with a subsequent update to the Code on 4th July 2022.
+The AoC undertook a review and made amendments to the Code during 2022/2023 and the revised Code was formally adopted by the Board at its meeting on 9th October 2023.